d-0-t/fcc_projects/README.md

 # My freeCodeCamp experience

 This repository is covering the freeCodeCamp projects.
+You can browse in these directories.
+#### Yes, each individual project has a detailed description!!! ;-)
+I especially recommend the Quality Assurance projects, they are quite well written.

 ### Quality Assurance (backend + testing)
 - [[Demo]](https://replit.com/@d-0-t/Personal-Library) Personal Library